-We thank Gerd Mutschke from the TU Dresden for providing the dataset.
+We thank Gerd Mutschke from the TU Dresden for providing the von Karmann vortex street dataset and Prof. Kollmann from the University of California at Davis for producing the swirling jet dataset.
 We would further like to thank the FAnToM development group from the Leipzig University for providing the environment for the visualization of the presented work, especially Jens Kasten and Stefan Koch.
 This work was partially supported by the European Social Fund (Application No. 100098251).